Board of Optometry: FAQs

 There are several pathways to become a licensed optometrist in New Mexico.
 Please review the rules and statutes to determine the best pathway for you to apply for licensure based on your education and experience.

-Please note, a candidate must meet specific educational requirements; pass Parts I, II, III and the TMOD of the National Board of Examiners in Optometry’s standards examination (Click HERE for more details); and take the New Mexico state clinical/practicum exam.
+Please note, a candidate must meet specific educational requirements; pass Parts I, II, III and the TMOD of the National Board of Examiners in Optometry’s standards examination (for more information, visit this PDF); and take the New Mexico state clinical/practicum exam.

 Q: How often is the State’s clinical/practicum exam offered?